-A largely semi-arid to arid state, Nevada in the Western US is home to several artificial and natural attractions which invite tourists from all over the world.
-No wonder tourism is the largest industry in the state.
-A major portion of the total tourist revenue is received from the astounding Nevada national parks, which provide phenomenal scenic sights and the thrill of the incredible wilderness.
+A largely semi-arid to arid state, Nevada in the Western US is home to several artificial and natural attractions that invite tourists from all over the world.
+No wonder tourism is the largest industry in the state, which provides phenomenal scenic sights and the thrill of the incredible wilderness.

 1.1.
 The Red Rock Canyon National Conservation Area